 Lest the pirate spirits get jealous, we should mention there are plenty of buccaneer antics in Savannah, as well!
 Here are a few of our favorites.

-After dinner and drinks, don’t skip a tour of the house with a pirate and a visit to the gift shop upstairs.
+After dinner and drinks, don’t skip a tour of the house with a pirate, and make sure to visit the gift shop upstairs.

-Each October, Savannah’s Beach – Tybee Island – welcomes pirates from across the country to three days of pirate festivities.
+Each October, Savannah’s Beach – Tybee Island – welcomes pirates from across the country for three days of pirate festivities.

 Kids 12 and younger are free, with a special petting zoo/bouncy house area just for them.
 Other entertainment includes music, a pirates parade, and Thieves Market.